tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us008/02.analysis/Readme.md

 Asks the System to generate list of vehicles that need maintenance.
 Attributes include name, vatNumber, phoneNumber, and email.

-### System:
+### Maintenance date:
-Generates list of vehicles that need maintenance, after request from the FM.
+Assigned to a vehicle by the FM.
+Is introduced in the format: DD-MM-YYYY

 ### Vehicle:
 Registered by the VFM, may be included in the list of vehicles that need maintenance.